ChrisCurtin/storm-contrib/storm-kafka/README.markdown

+NOTE: THIS IS A WORK IN PROGRESS

+If you are looking for integration with Kafka 0.8.0 and Storm 0.9.0 this is a partial working Spout.
+Somethings that need
+work:
+1. the emitter doesn't know about the maximum number of tuples Storm expects per call.
+Need to detect that and only emit what Storm can handle.
+This might lead to messages being lost.
+2. The start from beginning logic might have an issue with finding the offset.
+Should be calling Kafka to find the offset instead of using 0 or -1.
+3. The keys in ZK are wrong.
+In 0.8.0 Kafka can now move the leader between brokers, so the key that used to be the broker name and topic/partition isn't valid if the leader changes.
+Should rename the key to be the topic and parition then use the Kafka APIs to find the real leader on startup/leader change
+4. It has only been tested with Trident topologies.
+Not sure if it works with 'regular' Storm.
+5.

+ORIGINAL file starts here:

 storm-kafka provides a regular spout implementation and a TransactionalSpout implementation for Apache Kafka 0.7.

 storm-kafka is available from Maven [here](http://clojars.org/storm/storm-kafka).